-As the administration works to implement the critical minerals provisions of the Clean Vehicle Credit, the Treasury Department should recognize the importance of our allies - especially the European Union and Japan, by ensuring that the critical mineral supply chains within these nations are deemed qualifying for the Section 30D(b)(2) tax credit.
-These countries are not only allies; they are also key economic and strategic partners in American efforts to build resilient supply chains through multiple frameworks, such as the US-EU Trade and Technology Council, the Indo-Pacific Economic Framework, and the Minerals Security Partnership.
+The Treasury Department should recognize the importance of our allies, especially the European Union and Japan, by ensuring that the critical mineral supply chains within these nations are deemed qualifying for the Section 30D(a)(2) tax credit.
+These countries are not only allies; they are also key economic and strategic partners in

+American efforts to build resilient supply chains through multiple frameworks, such as the US-EU Trade and Technology Council, the Indo-Pacific Economic Framework, and the Minerals Security Partnership.
 Allowing the supply chains originating in these countries to qualify for the credit will help achieve our common goal of electrifying transportation to reduce carbon emissions.
 Their inclusion would also reduce the United States' reliance on the extraction and processing of critical minerals from foreign entities of concern.
-As there is no statutory definition of what constitutes a free trade agreement (FTA), expanding on which countries are considered FTA partners would help alleviate some of the concerns raised by America's allies, and expand our supply chain capacities to reach the goal of 50% zero-emission vehicles sales by 2030.